Phyks/BikeInParis/README.md

 English version :
 =================

 This app has been developped by Phyks (webmaster@phyks.me).
 It allows you to locate the nearest velibs (parisian public bicycle sharing service) and the nearest velibs station.
-It is released under zlib/libpng license.
+It is released under a (NO-ALCOHOL) BEER-WARE license.

 For more information about the licenses of the diverse libraries and images (leaflet ...), please refer to the LICENSE file.

 The reverse geolocation system is provided by Mapquest, maps are provided by OpenStreetMap and routes are provided by OSRM.

+You can find a demo running at http://velib.phyks.me .
+Please, host your own if you want to use it intensively.
+This is for demo purpose only and the Velib REST API put limitations on the requests you send (less than X requests per hour).
+Limitations on this address may appear if it's used too intensively.

 For any suggestion or remark, please send me an e-mail at webmaster@phyks.me.